3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 RESPONSE TO THERAPY AS A DIAGNOSTIC TEST

-One important asthma feature is that the airway constriction in engenders is reversible.
-In an emergency situation, a small dose of epinephrine (adrenalin) can reverse an asthmatic crisis in as little as 15 minutes.
-Response to injection with an airway dilator such as terbutaline usually occurs within 30 minutes.
-Response to a long acting corticosteroid injection (such as methylprednisolone acetate/depomedrol) generally yields a positive response within 48 hours.
+One important asthma feature is that the airway constriction it engenders is reversible.
+In an emergency situation, a small dose of epinephrine (adrenalin) or terbutaline (an airway dilatory) can reverse an asthmatic crisis in as little as 15 minutes.
+Response to an injectable corticosteroid (such as dexamethasone) generally yields a positive response within 30 minutes.

 Sometimes, diagnostic tests still leave room for question and one has to simply go with medical treatment for asthma and regard response to therapy as evidence that the diagnosis is correct.
 See below for list of medications commonly used in the long-term management of this problem.